 - and other delays of codes that were caused by the government and not due to the negligence of the TSP

 Also, if you are utilizing Temporary Lodging Assistance (TLA), you cannot file an inconvenience claim.
-There are some other stipulations, and they are listed on the brochure.
+There are some other stipulations, and they are listed on Move.mil.

 Also keep in mind, “Out of pocket expenses must be reasonable and relate directly to relieving a definite hardship when establishing a household,” according to TRANSCOM.
-A few things we can all agree are reasonable would be a towel for each person in your family, a place setting for each person, but a new dish set with 12 place settings for a family of four?
+A few things we can all agree are reasonable would be a towel for each person in your family, a shower curtain, or a place setting for each person.
+But a new dish set with 12 place settings for a family of four?
 Nope.
 Not going to fly.

 US TRANSCOM is careful not to endorse any stores specifically, but they do give some examples of reasonable stores, which include Walmart, Target, and of course, AAFES.
 A little bit of moderation and realistic expectation goes a long way here.
 You don’t NEED a television to survive.
 You do need a shower curtain.